cloudfoundry/docs-deploying-cf/vsphere/troubleshooting_guide.md

 ---
-title: Troubleshooting Guide and Common Errors
+title: Troubleshooting Guide and Common Issues
 ---

-This guide describes strategies for troubleshooting vSphere Cloud Foundry deployments and lists a few common deployment errors.
+This guide describes strategies for troubleshooting vSphere Cloud Foundry deployments and lists a few common deployment Issues.

 ## <a id="prerequisite"></a>Prerequisites ##
 * Cloud Foundry is being deployed by BOSH